aspnetzero/documents/doc/Development-Guide-Core.md

 new tenant's data.
 We can select '**Use host database**' to store tenant data in host database (can be used for single database approach) or we can specify a connection string to create/use a **dedicated database** for new tenant.
-AspNet Zero supports **hybrid** approach.
+ASP.NET Zero supports **hybrid** approach.
 That means you can use host database for some tenants and create dedicated databases for some other tenants.
 Even you can **group** some tenants in a separated database.